Highly Strung (song)

-"Highly Strung" is a song by English new wave band Spandau Ballet, released as the third single from the 1984 album Parade.
+"Highly Strung" is a song by the English new wave band Spandau Ballet, released as the third single from the 1984 album Parade.
 In their native UK, the song reached number 15 on the UK Singles Chart, and critics had a variety of responses to it.
 The music video used the population density of Hong Kong to demonstrate the song's emotional themes.

 Background, release and commercial performance

 When Spandau Ballet guitarist/songwriter Gary Kemp was working on their first single "To Cut a Long Story Short" with producer Richard James Burgess and was wanting to remix that song for the B-side of the 7-inch single, he had in mind the reggae dubs and remixes done by King Tubby and Lee "Scratch" Perry dating back to the sixties.
 (Note: "Most 45 rpm singles had another song on side two.
 Gary thought we might try a remix for the flipside.
 The track had strong up-tempo dance elements.
 We bounced influences and preferences around and Gary reflected on the Jamaican dub reggae mixes: the pioneering sixties and seventies work of King Tubby and Lee 'Scratch' Perry.")
 They thought of the remix for that song as having been inspired by those recordings rather than as an attempt at performing an all-out reggae version of the song, and they borrowed the terminology from those record labels by using the subtitle "Version", (Note: "There was no attempt to emulate the reggae forefathers, but we tipped our hat to their inspiration by subtitling the B side 'Version'.") which they also did for the B-side of the 7-inch single of "Highly Strung".
 Kemp was quoted as saying that "Highly Strung" would be reminiscent of their 1981 hit "Chant No. 1 (I Don't Need This Pressure On)".

 Recorded in spring 1984, "Highly Strung" was released in the UK on 8 October of that year and peaked at number 15 there.
 It also reached number 18 in Ireland, number 36 in the Netherlands, number 46 in New Zealand and number 83 in Australia.